MaximSemenov/ssl-certificate-on-vagrant-for-local-development/README.md

 ```
 We just said to Apache if someone comes via **http** redirect them to *example.com*

-One more thing here: make sure you undestand that *example.com* is just a dummy url please replace *example.com* with you own domain for example *hello.com*
+One more thing here: make sure you undestand that *example.com* is just a dummy url please replace *example.com* with your own domain like so: *hello.com*